lud77/Factorize/README.md

 - [x] Introduce white halo around focused panel
 - [ ] Make endpoint section in the panels collapsible
+- [ ] Lock children (and/or Lock parents?) of a panel OR lock selected panels so they always move together
+- [ ] Unlock a panel that had been locked with others

 --- Bugs / Performance